bimalka98/Hardware-Description-Languages/README.md

 ```
 ## Sequential Logic Designs

-In combinational logic there are not any feed back loops in the design.
-But in sequential logic there are feedback loops(cycles) in the design.
+In combinational logic, there are not any feedback loops in the design.
+But in sequential logic, there are feedback loops(cycles) in the design.
 Therefore they can be used to store logical state(o or 1).
-To analyze the behavior of such circuit propagation delay must be taken into account.
+To analyze the behaviour of such circuit propagation delay must be taken into account.

 ## Synchronous Logic: Latches and Flip Flops

 * Latches and Flip Flops are included in this synchronous logic.
 * Logic path is synchronized with a clock.
 * In a D latch there is no clock signal.
-But in a D Flip Flop there is clock signal.
+But in a D Flip Flop, there is a clock signal.

 ### Note that
 ### Q_n: Present state of latch/Flip Flop